GSA/digitalgov.gov/content/communities/rpa-community.md

 #### Process Assessment and Implementation
   - Identification, Assessment and Selection of Processes for Automation
   - Implementation Process (including documentation, templates, and audit readiness)
-  - Development (including documentation, templates and audit readiness)
+  - Development (approach and process management, e.g.,  business, IT and/or contract developers, training)
   - Use Cases, including potential government-wide cases and identification of bots and bot components to be included in the ‘Asset LIbrary’ (reusable code)
   - Bot Scope (guidelines for human vs. bot functions, privacy, ethics)